 Great question, M!
-Of course we’d recommend reading our best tips on how to look great for work every day, as well as how to look professional in a business casual office.
+Of course we’d recommend reading our best tips on how to do business casual without looking overdressed, how to look great for work every day, what to wear to a big meeting at a casual office,as well as how to look professional in a business casual office.
 But for specific tips for your situation, read on…

 From a workwear perspective, though, on days where you want to look extra polished, I think this goes back to the idea of a third piece and structure — adding a blazer, cardigan, moto jacket or even denim jacket wherever possible — even an open, untucked blouse can work.
 Sometimes a stand-out accessory can also count as a third piece, like a belt used in an unusual way or a scarf (like the woman in the stock photo).

 And while no one needs to have “perfect hair” all the time, if you’re very young and tempted to do some very young hairstyle such as with pigtails or French braids, now might be the time to look at our roundup of easy office updos.
 (The inverted Gibson in particular is SUPER easy.)